Unsub Extender: a Python-based web application for visualizing Unsub data

 Figure \ref{fig:graph3} isolates authorship data and displays the histogram distribution for the entire journal package.
 Authorship data is the most heavily weighted component of Weighted Usage, but it is often very skewed.
 In this dataset, most journals are projected to have three or fewer authorships per year for the next five years, but about 4\% of the titles project to have more than 3, and one high outlier title has over 12.
 A high authorship number is often reason enough to keep a journal, as cancellations of low Weighted Usage titles will by definition have a low number of authorships.

 Figure \ref{fig:graph4} focuses on the other two components of Weighted Usage, citations and downloads, and plots one against the other in a scatter plot.
 There is a weak positive relationship between the two; as downloads tend to rise, so too do citations.
 One clear outlier in this dataset is the journal title with many more citations than would otherwise be expected at over 800 (shown near the top middle of Figure \ref{fig:graph4}).
 This title, ``Citing Practice," is projected to be heavily cited by the research institution, and as such, may be interesting to investigate further.
-Low usage journals in the lower-left hand corner are generally marked for cancellation, though they can be hard to difficult in this static screenshot.
+Low usage journals in the lower-left hand corner are generally marked for cancellation, though they can be difficult to see in this static screenshot.